Salma Hayek Stuns In Black Maxi Dress & Shares Plate-Breaking Video In Greece

 “Opa!
 Way to start your birthday week!” one fan account commented.

-“So beautiful,” another person wrote, with fire, heart eyes, and star eyes emoji to punctuate their sentiments.
+“So beautiful,” another person wrote, adding fire, heart eyes, and star eyes emoji to punctuate their sentiments.

 “I just love you!
-You are my spirit animal,” one follower said, adding a laughing with tears of joy emoji to comment on Salma’s adventurous ways.
+You are my spirit animal,” one follower wrote, adding a laughing with tears of joy emoji to comment on Salma’s adventurous ways.

 “Omg I want to do this!
 You look amazing,” someone else noted.

-The Hollywood star has shared numerous photos and videos from her picturesque getaway, from bikini shots to other dancing posts, as The Inquisitr previously reported.
-She and husband François-Henri Pinault and their 6-year-old daughter have been spending time on the island of Symi, taking in the gorgeous views and cultural traditions.
+The star has shared numerous photos and videos from her picturesque getaway, including bikini shots and other dancing posts, as The Inquisitr previously reported.
+Salma, her husband François-Henri Pinault, and their 6-year-old daughter have been spending time on the island of Symi, taking in the gorgeous views and cultural traditions.